tabland bei naturns winter

 The Church of St. Nicholas, which is made up of a wide variety of stylistic elements, is enthroned on the village square.
 The once Romanesque building was converted into a Gothic structure in 1493 and later decorated with Baroque barrel vaults and flat-arched windows.
 The late Gothic winged altar inside was probably designed by the well-known artist Hans Schnatterpeck.
 In 1899, a fire destroyed most of the village and parts of the church, Tablà was rebuilt again afterwards.

-The primary school is also located at the village square, where the walk along the "Hinzl" Trail starts.
+The primary school is also located at the village square, where the family walk along the "Hinzl" Theme Trail starts.
 Hinzl, a little man, is said to have been up to his mischief here, and it is he who accompanies young and old on the 1.5-hour hike today.
-In addition to sitting areas, there are beautiful viewpoints and 15 interesting stops.
-An equally pleasant tour, only a little longer, runs through the meadows and forests of the lower Monte Tramontana: the Montefontana circular hike.
+In addition to sitting areas, there are beautiful viewpoints and 15 stations.
+An equally pleasant tour, only a little longer, runs through the meadows and forests of the lower Monte Tramontana: the circular hike on the Montefontana.

 Suggest an edit/correction